-- (a) an International Service - (b) a Cargo Service - (c) This tariff contains the conditions of carriage and practices upon which the carrier transports and agrees to transport and are expressly agreed to by the passenger to the same extent as if such rules were included as conditions in the contract of carriage, provided that in the event of any conflict between this tariff and the Canada Transportation Act, the APPR, the Carriage by Air Act, or other applicable law, the applicable law shall govern to the extent of such conflict - (d) Porter Airlines is a "small carrier" as defined in the APPR. - (e) Transportation is subject to the rules, fares and charges in effect on the date on which such transportation commences at the point of origin designated on the tickets. - (f) References to pages, rules, items and notes are continuous and include revisions, supplements thereto and reissues thereof. - (g) The carrier will be responsible for the furnishing of transportation only over its own lines.
+- (a) an International Service - (b) a Cargo Service - (c) This tariff contains the conditions of carriage and practices upon which the carrier transports and agrees to transport and are expressly agreed to by the passenger to the same extent as if such rules were included as conditions in the contract of carriage, provided that in the event of any conflict between this tariff and the Canada Transportation Act, the APPR, the Carriage by Air Act, or other applicable law, the applicable law shall govern to the extent of such conflict - (d) Through December 31, 2024, Porter Airlines is a "small carrier" as defined in the APPR.
+As of January 1, 2025, Porter Airlines is a "large carrier". - (e) Transportation is subject to the rules, fares and charges in effect on the date on which such transportation commences at the point of origin designated on the tickets. - (f) References to pages, rules, items and notes are continuous and include revisions, supplements thereto and reissues thereof. - (g) The carrier will be responsible for the furnishing of transportation only over its own lines.
 When any carrier undertakes to issue a ticket, check baggage, or make any other arrangements for transportation over the - lines of any other carrier (whether or not such transportation is part of a through service), such carrier will act only as agent for such other carrier and will assume no responsibility for the acts or omissions of such other carrier. - (h) No agent, employee or representative of the carrier has authority to alter, modify or waive any provisions of the contract of carriage or of this tariff unless authorized in writing by an officer of the carrier.